Adheeshjain04/Chat_Room/README.md

 - **Simple username** creation for getting started quickly
 - **Responsive design** for optimal viewing on any device

-## How It Works

-The Flask server manages chat rooms and users.
-When a new user connects, they are assigned a random room by default.
-The username is stored along with the active room.

-SocketIO events handle messaging between clients and the server.
-The 'message' event queues new messages which are then broadcast to others in the same room.
-A history of messages is also maintained.

-The front-end uses JavaScript and jQuery to listen for SocketIO events and update the UI.
-Users can seamlessly send messages, change rooms, and view past discussions.

 ## Running the App

 The app requires Python 3 and the following packages: